c-vandenberg/paper-qa-chemistry/README.md

 ## 1.5 Paper QA Chemistry Implementation

-This repository builds on the aforementioned Paper QA package to extract papers from a user's **Zotero database**
+This program in this repository builds on the aforementioned Paper QA package to extract papers from a user's **Zotero database**.
+It overrrides some of the logic in `paperqa.contrib.ZoteroDB` as it was discovered during the development, whereby papers past the first 100 in the Zoetero database were not being processed, even if the starting position was set as >100.

 ## References